wp-plugins/wp-noframenoclickjacking/readme.txt

 License:           GPLv2 or Later
 License URI: 	   http://www.gnu.org/licenses/gpl-2.0.html

 WP noFrame/noClickjacking is a simple (yet) effective iframe breaking plugin that protects your site content from being embedded into other sites.
-Simply put - one that works!

 == Description ==